- How Much Money Is Needed To Invest In Rental Property?

 7 Disadvantages Of Living In A Flat

-Following the commentary of pros in living in a flat, I find it necessary to counter that argument with the cons of living in one too.
+Following the commentary of advantages in living in a flat, I find it necessary to counter that argument with the cons of living in one too.

 While there are indeed disadvantages to living in a landed house compared to apartments, that does not mean that only advantages exist for flats.